shilin-chhabra/HPC-docs-3/docs/compute-systems/cirrus/guides/03-deploying-applications/additions.md

 !!! note
     All FQDNs/URLs must reside within the `*.k8s.ucar.edu` domain.
 You may choose whether your application is accessible only within UCAR's internal network and VPN or is made publicly accessible on the internet.

-    If you need assistance determining which option is appropriate for your project, please **[TODO: Add link to submit a request]**.
+    If you need assistance determining which option is appropriate for your project, please [submit a request](../02-interact-with-cirrus-team/create-tickets.md).

 ---